Last Updated on 29th July 2020 by Sophie Nadeau

 Senlis is the kind of French town you could find yourself lost in for hours, wandering along the narrow, cobblestoned alleyways and soaking up the history.
+Here’s your complete guide to the best things to do in Senlis, as well as travel tips and things to know before you go.

 Situated in the Picardie region of France- famed for growing endives and beetroots- Senlis is a typical French town punctuated with a medieval twist.
 It’s perfect for a day trip from Paris.
 Frankly, I’m surprised it’s not mentioned more often as a good alternative to the more popular day trips like Versailles and Fontainebleau.